martin0995/cross-chain-messaging/README.md

 ## Cross-Chain Messaging with Wormhole

-This project demonstrates how to send and receive cross-chain messages using the Wormhole protocol, specifically between Avalanche Fuji and Celo Alfajores testnets.
+This project demonstrates how to send and receive _cross-chain messages_ using the **Wormhole** protocol, specifically between Avalanche Fuji and Celo Alfajores TestNets.
 The repository includes automated scripts for deploying contracts and sending messages across these chains.

 ### Features